(This is a companion piece to “Ten Things That I Hate About Brazil”. To find out what I hate click here.)

 I have oscillated from love to hate to bewilderment more times than I can count.
-As I start to feel the urge to look outward towards new adventures in new lands, I feel it is appropriate to put down some of my thoughts on the land of the samba.
-Here are ten things that I hate about Latin America’s largest country.
+As I expressed my feelings about what bothers me in Brazil, I feel it is appropriate to put down some of my thoughts on what I do love about the land of caipirinhas and samba.

 1. Food – There is good food in Brazil

 Food makes up an integral part of Brazilian culture, each region with its very specific brand of “traditional food”.
 Some of it I like, others I can pass, but it is always fun to try out new dishes.

 It´s true that the daily food here is pretty boring and basic: rice, beans, and some meat, but once you get into the more traditional regional dishes, the combinations can be incredible.